 A special imaging machine with a microphone-like attachment creates a videotaped image of the heart, showing the four chambers, valves and movements.

 To detect abnormal heart rhythms, patients wear a recorder about the size of a deck of cards, with electrodes attached to their chest by sticky patches for 24-48 hours.

-Patients carry an event-recording box so they can make a one- to two-minute recording of their heart rhythm when they have symptoms.
+Patients carry a portable EKG recorder for up to 30 days so they can make a one- to two-minute recording of their heart rhythm when they have symptoms.
 Also the size of a deck of cards, the recorder is helpful for patients with who have short-lived or infrequent symptoms.

 Tilt Table Test

 This test searches for reasons for Fainting, or temporary passing out (syncope).
 Heart rhythm and blood pressure are carefully monitored while the patient rests on a special table.
 The table tilts the patient upright at a 70-80 degree angle for 30-45 minutes.
 If the patient faints, it usually means that he or she has a condition called vasovagal or neurocardiogenic Fainting, which is not life threatening.

 Electrophysiology Study (EPS)